noahbenson/tuurna/doc/gameplay/time.md

-Most of the time during gameplay, {term}`Player`s will be directly narrating their {term}`Character`'s intentions while the {term}`Narrator` actively negotiates the ensuing actions and narrates their effects on the world, all without the temporay structure of explicit rounds or turns.
+Most of the time during gameplay, {term}`Player`s will be directly narrating their {term}`Character`'s intentions while the {term}`Narrator` actively negotiates the ensuing actions and narrates their effects on the world, all without the temporary structure of explicit rounds or turns.
 This mode of running the game, however is just one {term}`Game Mode` called a {term}`Scene`.
 In addition to {term}`Scene`s, there are {term}`Game Mode`s called
 {term}`Tension` and {term}`Ellipsis`.
 Several {term}`Scene`s,